obogacz/spring-boot-kafka-demo/README.md

 ### Producer Publishing Modes
 The Event Producer allows events to be published in two modes:
-- Synchronous Publishing: Waits for acknowledgment from the Kafka broker before moving on to the next event.
+- **Synchronous Publishing** - Waits for acknowledgment from the Kafka broker before moving on to the next event.
-- Asynchronous Publishing: Continues to publish events without waiting for acknowledgment, enhancing throughput at the cost of potential delivery confirmation.
+- **Asynchronous Publishing** - Continues to publish events without waiting for acknowledgment, enhancing throughput at the cost of potential delivery confirmation.

 ### Configuration via application.yml
 All of these publishing properties can be configured in the `application.yml` file of the **kafka-producer** module.
 Customize the configurations based on your specific requirements, taking advantage of the flexibility offered by the YAML format for clear and concise adjustments.
 Refer to the provided sample configurations for guidance.